Avoiding “The Night Porter” Trap (and Website Updates)

 Although Blind Love is an edgy and provocative illustrated novel full of “Nazi heartthrobs,” as a friend of mine put it, it is actually about the resistance movement---a kind of “Romeo and Juliet story set in a fictionalized Nazi Germany,” as another friend of mine described it.

 My friends’ off-the-cuff comments left me feeling unsettled.
 I certainly don’t want Blind Love to be misconstrued, worse yet, criticized like the 1974 film, The Night Porter by Liliana Cavani.
 Roger Ebert deemed the film as “Nazi chic,” while a film reviewer for the New York Times labeled it as “Nazi decadence.”
 After viewing the film, I immediately understood why it was so poorly received.
 The film is disturbing, to say the least.

 Part of the reason why I set the novel in a dystopian/fantasy world is to get away from the swastika and instead decorate the military uniforms with campy broken hearts and misappropriated medals from other times and places.
 But the re-use of their tunics, caps, and iron crosses should invoke a sense of luridness and familiar dread.

 Is love blinded by its own intoxication?

 A couple of the questions that I hope to convey are: “Is true love limitless?” and “Can we truly ever love our enemies?”
 “Is love blinded by its own intoxication?”
-I want to explore the struggles and limitations of the characters, which means, the struggles within myself–although there is also spirit channeling taking place, as you know.
+I want to explore the struggles and limitations of the characters, which means, the struggles within myself–although there is also spirit channeling taking place, as you know from previous blog posts.

 I call onto Psyche and Eros to work with me and through me to support me in the process of manifesting this unusual and dark love story…